35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 27. Rock You Like a Hurricane by Scorpions

 This is another exciting heavy metal song that you can use to take your palm muting skills to the next level.
 And even if you’re not yet familiar with this technique, this 1983 Scorpions signature song will teach you how.
 The music piece features a lot of syncopated and on-the-beat stabs that will have your brain guessing.
 And here’s the secret.
-If you are already familiar and can play power chords with precision, then executing this song’s guitar riff is a piece of cake.
+If you are already familiar with and can play power chords with precision, then executing this song’s guitar riff is a piece of cake.

 The riffs of the song are memorable.
 I dare not play this song because I find it almost impossible to wash the riffs off my brain.
 It is very captivating.
 It’s exactly what you need to learn the ropes of heavy metal guitar playing.